Chris Huggett: Electronic Dream Plant

 In 1977, Huggett had been working for Ferrograph, for 3M in their digital multi-track division, and as a freelance studio maintenance engineer.
 He met up with synthesist Adrian Wagner (a descendant of the German composer Richard Wagner), who had ideas for an inexpensive synthesiser.
-Electronic Dream Plant (commonly abbreviated to EDP), a British sound synthesiser manufacturing firm in Oxfordshire was formed.
+Electronic Dream Plant (commonly abbreviated to EDP), a British synthesiser manufacturing firm in Oxfordshire was formed.